-In this approach the companies picked are those that are in their final stages.
-But a final surge in the prices occurs which is the free puff which allows you to take a puff i.e profit and discard the Cigar Butt i.e. sell the stock.
+In this approach, the companies picked are those that are in their final stages.
+But a final surge in the prices occurs which is the free puff which allows you to take a puff i.e. profit and discard the Cigar Butt i.e. sell the stock.

 [Our net stocks strategy] gave such good results for us over a forty-year period of decision making that we eventually renounced all other common-stock choices based on the regular common stock procedures, and concentrated on these ‘sub-asset stocks.’ ” – Benjamin Graham

-Benjamin Graham started out with the Cigar Butt approach during the onset of the great depression.
+Benjamin Graham started with the Cigar Butt approach during the onset of the great depression.
 During this time the shares of companies would trade at very low prices.
 At this point, the fact that the companies were making no profit did not matter as you could buy the companies for less than their net liquidating value.
-One would get both the Goodwill and factory for nothing like the discarded cigar.
+One would get both the Goodwill and the factory for nothing like the discarded cigar.

 Benjamin Graham unlike Warren Buffett believed that the past and the present were more important than the future.
 He also did not believe in giving the management of a company added weightage over the company’s value and hence came the Cigar Butt approach.

 How to know if the discarded Cigar has a puff left?

 Differentiating a Cigar Butt with the last puff from waste can be done by calculating the Net Current Asset Value (NCAV).